canjs/canjs/guides/components.md

     })

-You can use templated event binding to listen to changes in scope objects.
+You can use templated event binding to listen to changes in viewModel objects.
 Adding the following to `todo-app`'s events object listens to todo changes and saves the changes.